International Ringette Federation: USA

 The two major national governing organizations for ringette in the USA are USA Ringette and Team USA Ringette.
 It joined the World Ringette Council (the International Ringette Federation's predecessor) in 1986.

 Czech Republic

 The national governing organizations for ringette in the Czech Republic is the Czech Ringette Association, (Česky Svas Ringetu).
 It joined the International Ringette Federation in 2016.

 France

 France was initially represented in 1986 at the first meeting of the IRF predecessor, the World Ringette Council.
 However, to date the country has never formed a national body for the sport.
 The country has had its national ringette teams compete at the World Ringette Championships in the past but has not done so since the 2012 World Junior Ringette Championships.

 Slovakia

 Ringette Slovakia joined the IRF in 2003.
 However. it is currently not a participant in the World Ringette Championships.
-Its most recent apperence was in Ringette World Club Championship in 2011.
+Its most recent appearance was in Ringette World Club Championship in 2011.